RiznoFadhil/uefa-euro-2024-shot-analysis/README.md

 ---

-# 🟣 Match Comparison Analysis
+# 🟣 Shot Analysis in a Match (Spain vs Germany in Quarterfinal)

 ### Method